 What is the reason or purpose of the renovation?

 Ask yourself some questions like ‘why do we need a new office fit-out?’ and ‘what kind of fit-out do we want?’.
 Doing this will help you understand the purpose of your renovation and what you are wanting to achieve aesthetically and functionally.

 It’s also important to talk to all different members of staff (in varying roles – admin to management) to find out their thoughts and ideas.
 Ask them what would they request in their work place if they could ask for anything.
 Find out what would help them be happier in order to maximise productivity and also ask what they think your clients may like.

 Create A Flexible Office Space

-When deciding on a new layout and design for your offices take into consideration a growing work force and potential changes in technology and trends.
-Do you need more meeting rooms or extra space to accommodate more work stations.
+When deciding on a new layout and design for your offices take into consideration a growing work force.
+But also potential changes in technology and trends.
+Do you need more meeting rooms or extra space to accommodate more work stations?
 How will these things impact the size and shape of your office space?

 It may not be possible to rent the floor above, so planning for more collaborative spaces such as modular designs (for re-purposing spaces) or mezzanine levels (to expand without using floor space) can help maximise space for a growing business without breaking the bank.